AmplitudeAudio/doc-sdk/docs/api/engine/Fader/index.md

     Unlocks the faders registry.

+    !!! warning
          This function is mainly used for internal purposes.
-Its called after the Engine deinitialization, to allow the registration of new divers after the engine is fully unloaded.
+It's called after the `Engine` deinitialization, to allow the registration of new fader after the engine is fully unloaded.

 ### Unregister<a name="Unregister"></a>